Unfortunately, the NSA 2020 Conference was, due to the Covid-19 pandemic, cancelled. The next conference will be held 2022 in Iceland.

 ACTA SOCIOLOGICA is the journal of the Nordic Sociological Association (NSA).
 It publishes peer-reviewed papers on high-quality innovative sociology, carried out from different theoretical and methodological points of departure, in the form of full-length original articles and review essays, as well as book reviews and commentaries.
 The journal was founded in 1955 and it appears with four issues per year.
 The editorship rotates among the Nordic countries, and is currently located at the University of Turku.
 The statutes of Acta Sociologica can be found on NSA’s document page.
 For more information about the journal, visit Acta Sociologica.

 THE NORDIC SOCIOLOGICAL CONFERENCE is a biannual conference organised by the Nordic Sociological Association.
 The Conference has an academic program with keynote speakers and plenary sessions with prominent researchers, as well as a selection of working groups.
 The responsibility for hosting and arrangements rotates between the sociological associations in the Nordic countries.
-In 2002 the Conference was hosted at Reykjavik, in 2004 at Malmö, in 2006 at Turku, in 2008 at Århus, in 2011 at Oslo, in 2012 at Reykjavik, in 2014 at Lund and in 2016 at Helsinki.
-The next conference will be held at Aalborg 7-9 of August, 2018.
-For more information and registration, visit the NSA2018 conference site.
+In 2002 the Conference was hosted at Reykjavik, in 2004 at Malmö, in 2006 at Turku, in 2008 at Århus, in 2011 at Oslo, in 2012 at Reykjavik, in 2014 at Lund, in 2016 at Helsinki and in 2018 at Aalborg.
+The 2020 conference was cancelled due to the Covid-19 pandemic.
+The next conference will be held in Iceland 2022.

 FUNDING.
 The Nordic Sociological Association supports projects to promote Nordic sociology.
 Funded projects may range from workshops and conferences to surveys, meetings, publications etc. To be eligible for funding, the project must have a Nordic area of impact, and should not be limited to national interests.
 For more information, visit NSA’s project support page.